9a24f0/music-classify/kmc/README.md

 - **train set**: 80% of the dataset
 - **test set**: 20% of the dataset

-Using 100% dataset give much lower rate than other method

 ## 5. Train the data with KMC model

 ## 6. Evaluate the model